-I am pleased to announce that Hamm Clinic is moving!
+The Hamm Clinic has completed our move!
 In recent months, we have been through a comprehensive assessment of our space, prioritizing the creation of a trauma-responsive, culturally responsive space for our clients.
 We imagined a space which is easily accessible to all with free parking and an environment in which our clients can feel comfortable and safer.
-With the support of our Board of Directors, we have decided to move to a new space in St. Paul, just across the river.
+With the support of our Board of Directors, we have moved to a new space in St. Paul, just across the river.

-We might be leaving the Hamm Building, but Hamm Clinic is not going anywhere!
 We will continue to serve our St. Paul community using our Healing Together™ Model of Care in a physical environment aligned with our clients’ recovery needs.
-Our space will be comprehensive, welcoming to all, and nurturing.
+Our space is comprehensive, welcoming to all, and

 A variety of choices — including those that are wider, higher, firmer.

 FOOD & BEVERAGES

 Break and wellness rooms for staff outside of their offices.

 Wide lines of sight and a view of entrances and exits — all on one floor.

 Intentionally soothing with culturally responsive artwork and plants.